HA Memgraph is an ACID compliant, highly available, transactional in-memory graph database management system based on the Raft protocol.

 It depends on the dataset and the queries, in other words, the workload.
 HA Memgraph scales up to the size of the main memory and disk space.

 Yes, HA Memgraph can be deployed in the cloud.
 HA Memgraph is designed to be portable, but currently available only on the x86_64 architecture.
 All standard Linux distributions like CentOS, Debian, Ubuntu, RedHat are supported.
 HA Memgraph is also available on Docker.
-For any other platforms, please drop us an email at email@example.com or get in touch with our team on our Slack Channel.
+For any other platforms, please drop us an email at email@example.com.

 HA Memgraph uses ~50GB of the main memory to store 100M nodes and 100M edges with one label and one property per each node and an edge type and one property per edge.